 It’s all about your skin.
 Has your skin lost its glow?
-If you look in the mirror and see dull, dry skin, a chemical peel might be the perfect treatment for you!
+If you look in the mirror and see dull, dry skin, a chemical peel at Charlotte might be the perfect treatment for you!

 What is a Chemical Peel?